Hosting artists since 1901

 In 2012, individuals in Portland with ties to SPACE Gallery were invited to propose a program to satisfy these goals, and later that year the first residents were invited to spend time in the cabins.
 For 2013, the group created its current independently-juried application process and its mission “to give artists time and space to create within a natural, rustic environment.”
 The group incorporated as a nonprofit organization in 2013 with recognition as tax-exempt 501(c)3 charitable organization by the IRS in 2014.

-Since then, through our 2018 season, more than 800 artists have applied to attend our program, and more than 250 artists have been invited to participate, in the following proportions by discipline:
+Since then, through our 2019 season, more than 700 artists have applied (460 from Maine) to attend our program, and 297 artists have been invited to participate, in the following proportions by discipline: